Lukas Klostermann: RB Leipzig

 The 2017–18 season saw Klostermann regaining his first team place at RB Leipzig, playing in the right–back position.
 Despite his absence at the start of the season, he scored his first goal for the club, in a 2–1 win over 1.
 FC Köln on 1 October 2017.
 In the second half of the 2017–18 season, Klostermann lost his place in the right–back position to Konrad Laimer.
 Instead, he began to play in the left–back position for the rest of the 2017–18 season, although he occasionally played in the right–back position.
 At the end of the 2017–18 season, Klostermann went on to make thirty–nine appearances in all competitions.

 Ahead of the 2018–19 season, Klostermann was linked with a move to Serie A side A.S.
 Roma but dismissed the move and wanted to stay at the club.
 However, at the start of the 2018–19 season, he was sidelined, due to being on the substitute bench and suffered a knee injury.
 After returning from a knee injury, Klostermann regained his first team place in the right–back position despite facing strong competitions in the same position.
 It wasn't until on 11 November 2018 when he scored his first goal of the season and set up one of the goals, in a 3–0 win over Bayer Leverkusen.
 During the match, Klostermann made his 100th appearance for the side.
 His second goal of the season came a month later on 22 December 2018, in a 3–2 win over Werder Bremen.
 After suffering a hamstring injury while on international duty, Klostermann returned from injury, starting the whole game, in a 4–2 win over Bayer Leverkusen on 6 April 2019.
 Then on 3 May 2019, he scored twice for the side, adding his tally to five goals this season, in a 3–3 draw against 1.
 FSV Mainz 05.
 Klostermann helped the club reach their first DFB-Pokal Final after beating Hamburger SV 3–1.
 In the final against Bayern Munich, he started the whole game, as RB Leipzig lost 3–0.
 At the end of the 2018–19 season, Klostermann went on to make forty appearances and scoring five times in all competitions.

+On 11 January 2024, Klostermann extended his contract with RB Leipzig until 2028.